 Both recording software comes with advanced settings to adjust the output resolution of your recorded video, file format, bitrate, and more; However, Streamlabs comes with a few extra features that outdo the competition.

-Recently we announced Streamlabs Highlighter, a free video editing tool in Streamlabs OBS.
-Highlighter is the perfect tool to record, edit, and upload videos directly to YouTube without ever leaving Streamlabs OBS.
+Recently we announced Streamlabs Highlighter, a free video editing tool in Streamlabs Desktop.
+Highlighter is the perfect tool to record, edit, and upload videos directly to YouTube without ever leaving Streamlabs Desktop.
 Highlighter is easy to use and requires no knowledge of video editing software.
 It comes with 12 different transitions that you can play between clips and allows you to upload your own music.

 Streamlabs also includes Selective Recording, which allows you to stream and record two different video outputs simultaneously.
 This means that the sources your live stream viewers see can be removed from a recorded video.
 Similarly, you can add extra sources to a recorded video without them appearing on your live stream.

-Want to learn how to record your screen using Streamlabs OBS?
+Want to learn how to record your screen using Streamlabs Desktop?
 Click here to learn how to get the best recording settings possible.

 2. OBS Studio

-OBS, like Streamlabs OBS, is a free, open-source software program.
+OBS, like Streamlabs Desktop, is a free, open-source software program.
 It is a dependable program that can be used for live streaming and has game capture capabilities.

 OBS is highly customizable, and it even includes plug-in and extension support if you need more functionality.
 While it can be intimidating for new creators, if you are willing to do some extra research and learn how to use it properly, it can be a great choice.